It’s been a few months since Android 7.0 Nougat dropped, but Google has already released Android 7.1.1 and a beta of 7.1.2.

 The new emoji collection comprises 11 new professions available in both genders and various skin tones and ethnicities, and new female and male versions of 33 existing emoji.

 A new Android on the Pixel

-Pixel Launcher is also tied to the Pixel for now, and it includes a swipe feature to access the app drawer, a new search and voice search icon, the date and weather on the home page, and a dynamic calendar date icon.
+The Pixel Launcher is also tied to the Pixel for now, and includes a swipe feature to access the app drawer, a new search and voice search icon, the date and weather on the home page, and a dynamic calendar date icon.
 The latter changes the date on the Google Calendar icon to match with the actual date.

 Because the Pixel smartphones are “made by Google,” they allow for tighter hardware and software integration — similar to how well iOS is integrated with the iPhone’s internals.
 An Android Sensor Hub processor in Google’s Pixels feature “tightly integrated sensors,” including the accelerometer, gyroscope, cell, GPS, Wi-Fi connectivity, and more.

 Article originally published in October 2016.
 Updated on 02-02-2016 by Julian Chokkattu: Updated to reflect the official release of Android 7.1.2 Nougat.

 - When is my phone getting Android 14?
 Here’s everything we know